This is a Preprint and has not been peer reviewed. This is version 2 of this Preprint.

 Abstract

-Vegetation structure data are essential for understanding the functioning of terrestrial ecosystems and for informing various science-policy interfaces.
-Recent years have seen a growing demand for high-resolution data on vegetation structure, driving the prediction of such metrics at fine resolutions (1 m - 30 m) at state, continental, and global scales by combining satellite data with machine learning.
-As these initiatives expand, it is crucial for the remote sensing and ecological communities to actively discuss the quality and usability of these products.
-Here, we (i) provide a brief overview of space-borne lidar missions measuring vegetation structure; (ii) using global canopy height models (CHMs) as an example, we demonstrate that predicted products exhibit significant errors exceeding natural changes in canopy height observed over a 10-year period, indicating that even a 10-year-old CHM derived from airborne laser scanning (ALS) is superior to currently available predicted CHMs; therefore, (iii) we recommend that regions with abundant ALS data prioritize harmonizing ALS-based vegetation metrics rather than relying solely on much less accurate predicted products derived from satellite data.
-We investigated the availability of ALS data in Europe and found that they are available for 26 countries, collected mostly between 2009 and 2024.
-We argue that, despite variations in data characteristics, including temporal inconsistencies and differences in point density and classification accuracy, the production of vegetation structure metrics, particularly CHMs, in raster format at fine resolution is both necessary and feasible.
-As new acquisitions are planned or underway, it is important to coordinate efforts to facilitate harmonization, develop continent-wide products, and ensure free access for research and policy communities.
-Beyond numerous ecological applications, such consistent benchmark datasets are crucial for calibrating future Earth Observation missions, making them essential for producing truly global, fine-resolution vegetation structure data.
+Measuring and mapping vegetation structure is essential for understanding the functioning of terrestrial ecosystems and for informing environmental policies.
+Recent years have seen a growing demand for high-resolution data on vegetation structure, driving their prediction at fine resolutions (1 m - 30 m) at state, continental, and global spatial extents by combining satellite data with machine learning.
+As these initiatives expand, it is crucial to actively discuss the quality and usability of these products.
+Here, we briefly summarize current efforts to map vegetation structure with spaceborne lidar missions and show that predictions from continental-to-global canopy height models (CHMs) exhibit significant errors in canopy heights compared to national airborne laser scanning (ALS) data.
+We recommend that regions with abundant ALS data, such as Europe, prioritize using ALS-based canopy height metrics rather than relying on less accurate predictions from satellite products.
+Despite variations in ALS data characteristics such as temporal inconsistencies and differences in point density and classification accuracy, the generation of spatially contiguous canopy height products in raster format at fine spatial resolution is necessary and feasible.
+This requires coordinating efforts for data and survey harmonization, developing standardized processing pipelines and continent-wide ALS products, and ensuring free access for scientific research and environmental policy.
+Beyond numerous applications in forestry, ecology and conservation, such datasets are crucial for calibrating future Earth Observation missions, making them essential for producing reliable and accurate global, fine-resolution vegetation structure data

 DOI